Energy storage and coherence in closed and open quantum batteries: Coherence and work in closed quantum batteries

 The identities above show that the amount of work one can extract from a quantum battery is related to how much the initial state $\rho_0$ anticommutes with the evolution operator $U_t$ (A), with the operator $ U_t^\dagger H_0$ (B), or how much these last two operators anticommute with each other (C).
 The amount of non-commutativity between two operators is related to how much off diagonal weight one operator has in the eigenbasis of the other.
 For a state, this is the definition of quantum coherence.
 More generally, we can define an operator-coherence in the basis $\mathcal{B}$ as

-We refer to the above super operator $\mathbb C(\cdot)$ as \textit{generalized coherence operator} and the quantity $\mathbb C (\hat{X})$ as the generalized coherence of $\hat{X}$ in $\mathcal B$.
+We refer to the above super operator $\mathbb C(\cdot)$ as \textit{generalized coherence operator} and the quantity $\mathbb C _{{\mathcal B}}(\hat{X})$ as the generalized coherence of {an arbitrary operator} $\hat{X}$ in $\mathcal B$.
 In the following, all the definitions of norms are provided in App.~\ref{sec:appdef}.
 The proof of the identity relationship between Eq.~(\ref{eq:deco2}) and Eq.~(\ref{eq:deco1}) is provided for completeness in App.~\ref{sec:appboundsec}.
-For quantum states, this reduces to the usual definition of norm-2 coherence.
-We denote by $\mathbb C_A$ the operator coherence in the eigenbasis of the unitary operator $A$.
-A similar notation applies also if $A$ is a Hermitian operator.
-Given the notation above, let us now introduce some useful bounds that we will use in the following, and proved in App.~\ref{sec:appbounds}.
+For quantum states, this reduces to the usual definition of Frobenius-norm coherence.
+Given the notation above, let us now introduce some useful bounds that we will use in the following, and proved in App.~\ref{sec:appbounds}. {We will denote with $\|\cdot \|$ the operator norm and with $\|\cdot \|_F$ the Frobenius norm.}

 In general, one has the following Frobenius inequality: